hsauro/LLVM-Simple-Calulator/README.md

 https://github.com/tinyBigGAMES/libLLVM

-The project illustrate how one can use libllvm to create a hiogh performance llvm backend.
+The project illustrate how one can use libllvm to create a high performance llvm backend.